PROJECTS : DETAILED PROJECTS

 features form the foundation to the plan that covers 88 city blocks

-and over 400 acres.
+and over 160-hectares (400-acres).
 MVH also provided assistance and strategic advice

 for the Urban Structure Plan for Calgary’s Downtown.

 Twelfth Street Area Plan, City of New Westminster, BC (2004)

 MVH directed this innovative redevelopment strategy that combined

 a community-based process with economic analysis, land use policy

 development, and urban design visioning for the Lower Twelfth Street

 Area, incorporating a Design Charrette as a centrepiece to the process.